I m Pregnant and My Husband Wants a Divorce: Protect Rights

 If he has already left, it’s time to start moving on with your life.
 This isn’t going to be easy, but it’s important to focus on the positive aspects of your life and remember that better days are ahead.
 Try to stay strong for yourself and your child.
 This is a difficult time, but you’ll get through it!

 You should consult with an attorney specialising in divorce and family law.
-An expert in this field will be able to advise you on your legal rights and options.
+An expert in this field will be able to advise you on your legal rights and options, and how your case might proceed in family court or the domestic relations court.

 It’s important to clearly understand the divorce process to make informed decisions about your future.
 A lawyer can help you and guide you about child custody, visitation, and support issues.